 I have taught a variety of courses including Buddhist Philosophy, Philosophy of Religion, Descartes to Kant, Ethical Theory, Reasoning and Critical Thinking, Science and Sense, Introduction to Philosophy Through Film, and Philosophy of Happiness.

-Since coming to the University of Tennessee at Chattanooga, I have taught courses such as Philosophies of India, Ancient Greek and Roman Philosophy, Modern European Philosophy, Introduction to Asian Philosophy, Skepticism East and West, World Philosophy, Personal Identity in Buddhist, Western, and African Philosophy, Ancient Women Philosophers: India and Greece, Africana Philosophy, Mesoamerican Philosophy, and Popular Culture, Religion, and Philosophy (versions of the latter have focused on topics including science fiction and horror and some versions of the course have included a student film-making project).
+Since coming to the University of Tennessee at Chattanooga, I have taught courses such as Philosophies of India, Ancient Greek and Roman Philosophy, Modern European Philosophy, Introduction to Asian Philosophy, Skepticism East and West, World Philosophy, Personal Identity in Buddhist, Western, and African Philosophy, Ancient Women Philosophers: India and Greece, Africana Philosophy, Mesoamerican Philosophy, Dune and Philosophy, Buddhist Nondualism, and Popular Culture, Religion, and Philosophy (versions of the latter have focused on topics including science fiction and horror and some versions of the course have included a student film-making project).

 See my CV for a full list of courses I have taught.